turingschool/front-end-curriculum/lessons/localization.md

 Many people mistakenly believe localization simply refers to rendering the page text in multiple languages.
 In reality, it's a bit more involved than that.
 There are many technical and design decisions that are affected by localization, which we'll learn more about later in this lesson.

-You'll often hear of these terms described with the following acronyms: l10n and i18n.
+You'll often hear of these terms described with the following acronyms: **l10n** and **i18n**.
 (The first letter of the word, how many letters exist before the last letter of the word, and the last letter of the word.
-Really not any easier to say and just more confusing to see.)
+The acronyms are even harder to say and confusing to see.
+Sigh.)
 These acronyms are often used in the naming of libraries that help us achieve internationalization and localization goals.

 ## Detecting a User's Locale
 If we want to localize our application, the first thing we need to do is detect what locale your user prefers.
 A locale denotes a bit more than just language -- it also signifies cultural preferences in how the language should be expressed.